MicrosoftEdge/WebView2Feedback/specs/UpdateRuntime.md

   /// Runtime is updated successfully and latest version is now installed.
   COREWEBVIEW2_UPDATE_RUNTIME_STATUS_LATEST_VERSION_INSTALLED,

+  /// Edge WebView2 Runtime update is already running, which could be
+  /// triggered by auto update or by other UpdateRuntime request from some app.
+  COREWEBVIEW2_UPDATE_RUNTIME_STATUS_INSTALL_ALREADY_RUNNING,

   /// Edge WebView2 Runtime update is blocked by group policy.
   COREWEBVIEW2_UPDATE_RUNTIME_STATUS_BLOCKED_BY_POLICY,

   /// Edge WebView2 Runtime update failed.
-  /// See `UpdateError` property of UpdateRuntimeResult for more
+  /// See `ExtendedError` property of UpdateRuntimeResult for more
   /// information about the failure.
   COREWEBVIEW2_UPDATE_RUNTIME_STATUS_FAILED,
 } COREWEBVIEW2_UPDATE_RUNTIME_STATUS;

 /// The UpdateRuntime operation result.
 [uuid(DD503E49-AB19-47C0-B2AD-6DDD09CC3E3A), object, pointer_default(unique)]